 4 To serve: I like to sprinkle on some hot Thai chili powder, fresh cilantro, and swirl in some coconut milk yogurt.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Slow Cooker Pumpkin Soup (Vegan, Paleo) on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Slow Cooker Pumpkin Soup on Simply Recipes.
 Thank you!Print

 Products We Love